Boarding House Blues

-Boarding House Blues is a 1948 American race film directed by Josh Binney which featured the first starring film role by Moms Mabley.
-It was the penultimate feature film of All-American News, a company that made newsreels for black Americans.
+Boarding House Blues is a 1948 American musical race film directed by Josh Binney which featured the first starring film role by Moms Mabley.
+It was the penultimate feature film of All-American News, a company that made newsreels about black Americans.

 Premise

 Mom (Moms Mabley) runs a boarding house for struggling entertainers, similar to the situation decades earlier when Mabley had lived in a boarding house for black entertainers in Buffalo, New York.

 When the boarding house is threatened with closure and all the tenants evicted due to non-payments, everyone gets together to put on a show to raise the money needed to save Mom and their home.
 The plot functions as a showcase for performance and comedy sketches and in the end enough money is raised to fend off the landlord.

 Legacy

 The film was the first starring role for Mabley and showcased her "vaudeville-circuit comedy and captured her signature stances and expressions."
 The film was also one of the early iterations of Mabley's "Moms" persona.

 In 1994, the National Film Theatre in London featured the film in their "A Separate Cinema" season, which focused on the pioneers of black cinema in the United States.
 The film was cited as an example of "subversive" low budget black cinema in the 1940s.

 In 2022, the American Film Institute showed the film as part of the institute's "NYC's Postwar Film Renaissance" series.